pujasingh-4/Hospital-Dataset-SQL-Project-/README.md

 3.Data Import & Exploration
 4.Queried all records from the hospital table using SELECT * FROM hospital;

-# Key Queries and Analys
+# Key Queries and Analysis

 1.Total number of patients across all hospitals (SUM(patients_count)) 2.Average number of doctors in each hospital (AVG(doctors_count))